 All committee members must vote by filling out and signing the M.Sc.
-Oral Examination Voting Ballot (found on the Departmental web site).
-Abstentions are not permitted.
-Two negative votes result in the failure of the exam.
+Oral Examination Voting Ballot (also found on the Forms and Links page).
+Abstentions are not permitted, and two negative votes fail the exam.
 The student may be permitted to stage a second defence.
-If they fail the second defence or are refused a second defence, the department will terminate the student’s enrollment in the program and no degree will be obtained.
+If they fail the second defence or are refused a second defence, the Department will terminate the student's enrollment in the program, and the student will not obtain a degree.

 The Chair of the M.Sc. oral exam must submit a signed copy of the M.Sc.
-Oral Examination Chair’s Summary Form (also found on the Forms and Links page) to the Graduate Program Administrator immediately after the conclusion of the exam.
-After a successful defence, and after revisions have been completed, the supervisor must notify the Graduate Program Administrator in writing that the student has made all the recommended corrections to their thesis.
-Upon receipt of a report from the chair of the Exam Committee and the letter of confirmation from the supervisor, a "M.Sc.
+Oral Examination Chair's Summary Form (also found on the Forms and Links page) to the Graduate Program Administrator immediately after the conclusion of the exam.
+After a successful defence and completing revisions, the supervisor must notify the Graduate Program Administrator in writing that the student has made all the recommended corrections to their thesis.
+Upon a report receipt from the Chair of the Exam Committee and the letter of confirmation from the supervisor, an "M.Sc.
 Degree Recommendation" form is signed by the Graduate Coordinator and sent to the School of Graduate Studies.

 Post-Exam Thesis Preparation

 Upon timely completion of the thesis revisions and obtaining written approval from the supervisor, the student must prepare the thesis for submission to the School of Graduate Studies and the Department.

-SGS has prepared guidelines outlining the regulations for the formatting and preparation of a thesis for electronic submission to the SGS (see Thesis Formatting).
-These guidelines, available on the School of Graduate Studies web site, must be strictly adhered to.
+SGS has prepared guidelines outlining the regulations for the formatting and preparing a thesis for electronic submission to the SGS (see Thesis Formatting).
+These guidelines, available on the School of Graduate Studies website, must be strictly adhered to.
 SGS will inform the student of any additional completion requirements such as the payment of library fines, outstanding fees, etc.